Calibrated Forecasting and Persuasion: Dynamic forecasting game

-\paragraph{Calibration Test:} To model the receiver's behavior, we take a frequentist approach using the calibration test.
-The receiver has no prior information nor belief regarding the sender's strategy.
-He simply verifies the claims of the sender using the calibration test on the data he has.
-At each period, he checks if the predicted forecasts are close to the realized frequency of the states when the forecast was made.
-Formally, at the end of period $t$, given an error margin $\epsilon_t$, the receiver performs the $\epsilon_t$-calibration test.
-Based on the history of states and forecasts $h_t=(f_1,\omega_1,...\omega_{t-1}, f_t, \omega_t )$, he checks if the forecasts are $\epsilon_t$-close to the empirical distribution of the states.
+\paragraph*{Calibration Test:} To model the receiver's behavior, we adopt a frequentist approach based on calibration.
+The receiver has no prior information about the stochastic process or the sender's strategy.
+Instead, he evaluates the sender's credibility by comparing her forecasts with the realized frequencies of states.
+In each period, he computes the calibration error using the history of forecasts and states.
+The error margin $\epsilon_t \geq 0$ represents the receiver's tolerance for the calibration error at period $t$.